Apartment Architect Renovations NYC

 Every engineer is responsible for their own work but someone has to coordinate this work.
 Make sure you know who will take responsibility for that.
 It should be the architect.
 Also ask about the little things.
 If your building wants an electrical load letter who is going to do that.
 Are you hiring an electrical engineer do you need one?

-What type of plans will the architect produce?
+What type of plans will the apartment architects produce?
 Will they only produce filing drawings for the Department Of Buildings?
 Are they going to do a full set of construction drawings?
 If you want finish plans and electrical plans are those included?
 Finish plans show everything down to tile patterns and sizes.
-Will that level of detail be included.
+Will that level of detail be included?
+These are all questions to discuss with your apartment architects.

 The department of buildings drawings for approval are not the 100% complete drawings.
 They do not care about a lot of the details, but you and the contractor will.
 Ask your architect if full “construction documents” or “CDs” are included, also ask about finish and electrical plans.
 Not everyone includes those automatically.
 Finish and electrical drawings are very fussy and time consuming.
 They can also make a big difference on how smoothly the job goes and how good it comes out.
 Plumbing drawings and paperwork are also very important.
 Plumbing is the one thing that causes the most problems on a job in my opinion and is most likely to fail inspections and hold up signoffs.